hackbridge/hackbridge/_pages/cluster.md

             <div class="4u 12u$(medium)">
                 <h3>What should I work on?</h3>
                 <p>Um, that's up to you.
 But, how about your 4th year project?
 A cool research experiment?
 A device?
 A project with Google Home?
-Need to send some emails for a project you're running at your society?
 Basically, just stay productive!</p>
             </div>

             <div class="4u 12u$(medium)">